Mutual information of spin systems from autoregressive neural networks: Results

-We investigate a wide range of system sizes, reaching $L=66$ or 130 (for some $\beta$).
+We investigate a wide range of system sizes, reaching $L=66$ for $\beta > 0.3$ and $L=130$ for $\beta \le 0.3$\footnote{The reason behind this choice is that for larger $\beta$ training of the neural networks is less efficient and for these temperatures we did not reach sufficient quality of training.
+This could be in principle done using additional tricks, like {\it e.g.} pretraining which we used for simulations of the Potts model~\cite{Bialas:2022bdl}.}.
 We combine results obtained by the Variational Autoregressive Network (VAN) approach of Ref.~\cite{2019PhRvL.122h0602W} and our recently proposed modification called Hierarchical Autoregressive Network (HAN) algorithm \cite{Bialas:2022qbs}.
 Both approaches are applied to several divisions, as summarized in Table~\ref{tab: L values}.
 We describe the details of the VAN and HAN architectures and the quality of their training in Appendix \ref{ap. neural nets}.
 In Appendix \ref{ap. chessboard} we discuss the details of mutual information calculation for the chessboard partitioning.
 Simulations are performed at 13 values of the inverse temperature: from $0.1$ to $0.4$ with a step $0.05$, $0.44$, and from $0.5$ to $0.9$ with a step $0.1$.
 For each $\beta$ we collect the statistics of at least $10^6$ configurations and estimated the statistical uncertainties using the jackknife resampling method.
-In all cases, the relative total uncertainty of $I$ combining the systematic and statistical uncertainties is of the order of $1$ \textperthousand, or smaller.
+In all cases, the relative total uncertainty of $I$ combining the systematic and statistical uncertainties is of the order of $1$ \textperthousand, or smaller -- see appendix \ref{ap. systematics} (in particular the discussion around Eq.~(\ref{bias_INM})).